U.S. service members train in hottest country in the world for French Desert Commando Course

 |Downloads:

-This work, U.S. service members train in hottest country in the world for French Desert Commando Course, by SrA Andrew Kobialka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. service members train in hottest country in the world for French Desert Commando Course [Image 8 of 8], by SrA Andrew Kobialka, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT